fair-research/bdbag/doc/api.md

 it will attempt to fully _reconstitute_ a bag by performing multiple possible actions depending on the context of the `input_path` parameter.
-1. If `input_path` is a URL or a URI of a resolvable identifier scheme, the file referenced by this value will first be downloaded to the current directory.
+1. If `input_path` is a URL or a URI of a resolvable identifier scheme, the file referenced by this value will first be downloaded to the current working directory _or_ the directory specified by the optional `output-path` parameter.
-2. If the `input_path` (or previously downloaded file) represents a local path to a supported archive format, the archive will be extracted to the current directory.
+2. If the `input_path` (or previously downloaded file) represents a local path to a supported archive format, the archive will be extracted to the directory containing the bag archive _or_ the directory specified by the optional `output-path` parameter.
 3. If the `input_path` (or previously extracted file) represents a valid bag directory, any remote file references contained within the bag's `fetch.txt` file will attempt to be resolved.
 If the `input_path` does